MIDFIELDR/midfieldr/docs/reference/toy_term.md

 ## Format

-`data.table` with 1095 rows and 13 columns keyed by student ID and term.
+Data frame with 1821 rows and 13 columns (`data.table` class).
+Composite
+key: `{mcid, term}.`

 - `mcid`:

-  Character, de-identified student ID.
-Key column.
+  Character.
+Anonymized student identifier that connects the four data tables, e.g., "MCID3111142897."

 - `term`:

-  Character, academic year and term, format YYYYT.
-Key column.
+  Character.
+Academic year and term the student attended, encoded `YYYYT.`

 - `cip6`:

-  Character, 6-digit CIP code of program in which a student is enrolled in a term, e.g., `090101`, `141201`, `260901`, `420101`, etc.
+  Character.
+The 6-digit CIP code of the program in which a student is enrolled in this term.

 - `institution`:

-  Character, de-identified institution name, e.g., Institution A, Institution B, etc.
+  Character.
+The anonymized name of the institution the student attended in a given term, e.g., "Institution A", "Institution B", etc.

 - `level`:

-  Character, 01 Freshman, 02 Sophomore, etc. The equivalent values in the current practice data are 01 First-Year, 02-Second Year, etc.
+  Character.
+Academic level of the student at the end of this term, e.g., "01 First-Year", "02-Second Year", etc.

 - `standing`:

-  Character, academic standing, e.g., `Good Standing`, `Academic Warning`, etc.
+  Character.
+Academic standing during the reported term, e.g., "Good Standing", "Academic Warning", etc.

 - `coop`:

-  Character, cooperative education term, possible values are `Yes`, `No`.
+  Character.
+Cooperative education term, possible values are "Yes", "No."

 - `hours_term`:

-  Numeric, credit hours earned in the term.
+  Numeric.
+Credit hours earned in the term.

 - `hours_term_attempt`:

-  Numeric, credit hours attempted in the term.
+  Numeric.
+Credit hours attempted in the term.

 - `hours_cumul`: